HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Proposed Method

-The audio encoder utilizes an 18-layer ResNet to extract local shift-invariant features, as depicted in Figure~\ref{fig3}.
+The audio encoder utilizes an 18-layer ResNet to extract local shift-invariant features, as depicted in Fig.~\ref{fig2}.
 ResNet consists of four residual blocks (ResBlocks), each comprising two basic blocks (BasicBlocks), where every basic block includes two convolutional layers (Convs).
 Each Conv layer employs 2D kernels of size 3 × 3, along with batch normalization and a rectified linear unit (ReLU) activation function.
 Max-pooling is applied after the first three ResBlocks.
-The output of the ResNet can be expressed as,